YaliZhang98/Tel-Megiddo/Readme.md

   The read abundance for microbiome in samples- Column 1: Sample ID
 -*TelMegiddo - sampling_final.xlsx*:
   Sampling location description of Tel Megiddo.
+-*Metasub/MetaSub_taxa_city_proportion.csv*
+  Metasub microbiome data which is used to do the comparsion with microbe in Tel Megiddo.